Suspicion

 Story & Plot Summary: Suspicion

-Quick Plot Summary: Suspicion is a Mystery, Romance, Thriller film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1941, Suspicion is a Mystery, Romance, Thriller film directed by Alfred Hitchcock.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Cary Grant.

 Story Breakdown